todorGaidarov/square-list/README.md

 This is a very simple Python CLI app that given a list of integers orders them in ascending order and produces an output of the squared integers.

-The app tested with python version 3.12.
+The app was tested on Apple M2 chip with dockerd(moby) container engine.

 # Running the app